laravel/docs/helpers.md

     // ['Chair', 'Desk', 'Table']

-You may also sort the array by the results of the given Closure:
+You may also sort the array by the results of the given closure:

     use Illuminate\Support\Arr;